niebniebnieb/echotango/README.md

 ```
 python rename.py
 ```
-renamed files to IN_IMG
+Renamed files go to IN_IMG.
+Some file names have to be cleaned manually.
 #### 2.)
 Admin Resizes Images
 Resize files in IN_IMG by running
 ```
 python to-jpg.py # in BULK mode
 ```
 Files go to OUT_IMG
-Some file names have to be cleaned manually.
 #### 3.)
 Admin Upload Legacy Images Files to Media Library
 Dashboard > Media > Add New > Select Files > OUT_IMG > Upload